The Eternaut (TV series): Release

 The first season was released in its entirety on Netflix on 30 April 2025, consisting of six episodes.
 The series was originally set to be released between late 2021 and early 2022, but was delayed to 2025 due to complications related to the COVID-19 pandemic.

 Reception

 On the review aggregator website Rotten Tomatoes, The Eternaut has an approval rating of 95% based on 19 critics' reviews.
 The website's critics consensus reads, "Grounded by layered performances and a foreboding pace, The Eternaut is a post-apocalyptic adventure that derives its thrills from character as much as it does set pieces."
-Metacritic, which uses a weighted average, assigned a score of 72 out of 100, based on 4 critics, indicating "generally favorable" reviews.
+Metacritic, which uses a weighted average, assigned a score of 73 out of 100, based on 5 critics, indicating "generally favorable" reviews.

+Viewership

+According to data from Showlabs, The Eternaut ranked seventh on Netflix in the United States during the week of 28 April–4 May 2025.